lukemccarvill/LED-Globe-Project/README.md

   <strong>Figure 1: Graph of Top 30 Countries by Primary Energy Consumption</strong>
 </p>

-This is only the top 30 countries – what if we include all 212 entities (countries, dependencies, microstates, etc. included by *Our World in Data*)?
-It is simpler to see the quantities in logarithmic format:
+This is only the top 30 countries – let's instead include all 212 entities (193 countries plus some dependencies, microstates, etc. included by *Our World in Data*).
+The dominance in energy consumption seen from the top few nations – particularly China – is incredible.

 <p align="center">
   <img src="images/Graph_PEC_AllCountries_LinearScale.png" alt="Graph of All Countries" width="450"/>